 If end-users, CDCs, KOLs and others related to the vaccine or disease prevention industry do not accept YS Group's marketed product or product candidates, YS Group may be unable to generate significant revenue and may suffer losses.
-For example, in China, substantially all vaccine products are sold to CDCs, which comprise substantially YS Group's entire customer base for YSJA[TM] rabies vaccine.
+For example, in China, substantially all vaccine products are sold to CDCs, which comprise substantially YS Group's entire customer base for YSJATM rabies vaccine.
 YS Group cannot assure you that its vaccine or vaccine candidates will gain market acceptance among CDCs in China.
 CDCs may reduce or cease the purchases if the patients do not accept these products or KOLs do not recommend YS Group's products.
 Failure to gain market acceptance would limit YS Group's ability to generate revenue as well as materially reduce its profitability.

 In particular, CDCs and their physicians may elect not to recommend YS Group's products to patients for a variety of reasons, including the reimbursement policies of government and third-party payers, as well as the willingness of patients to pay out-of-pocket in the absence of such coverage reimbursement.
 There are other vaccines for the medical conditions that YS Group's marketed product and product candidates target.
 In order to successfully launch a product, CDCs' physicians and patients must be educated about the relative benefits and advantages of YS Group's products over alternative products.
-If YS Group's products (including product candidates once commercialized) are not perceived to be user-friendly, present a lesser risk of side effects, or be more efficient or otherwise significantly better than other available products, YS Group's products to gain sufficient commercial acceptance would have a material adverse effect on its business, financial condition and results of operations.
+If YS Group's products (including product candidates once commercialized) are not perceived to be user-friendly, present a lesser risk of side effects, or be more efficient or otherwise significantly better than other available products, YS Group's products may not be recommended or adopted by customers and end-users.
+A failure of YS Group's products to gain sufficient commercial acceptance would have a material adverse effect on its business, financial condition and results of operations.
 Even if YS Group's products achieve market acceptance, YS Group may not be able to maintain that market acceptance over time if new products or technologies are introduced that are more favorably received than its products, are more cost effective or render its products obsolete.